Honors in German

 The department strongly encourages students to join Delta Phi Alpha, the German National Honorary Society.
 This organization hosts regular social events/study breaks for its members and provides guidance for those interested in improving their German and knowledge of German culture.
 Students are eligible to join if they have a minimum of two years of university-level German courses (300 and higher) or their equivalent; a minimum overall GPA of 2.7; a minimum German GPA of 3.3; and a continued interest in the study of German language and culture.

 The Bronsen Prize was established in honor of Professor David Bronsen, a distinguished scholar, teacher, and long-time member of the German Department.
-The prize is awarded to a graduating German major on the basis of excellent German language skills and superior academic achievement.
+The prize is awarded to a graduating German major or minor on the basis of excellent German language skills and superior academic achievement.

 The James McLeod Prize was established in honor of Dean James McLeod, an esteemed professor in the German Department, as well as an exceptional colleague and mentor.
-The prize is awarded to a graduating German major on the basis of overall excellence in German studies and in extracurricular involvement in departmental activities.
+The prize is awarded to a graduating German major or minor on the basis of overall excellence in German studies and in extracurricular involvement in departmental activities.

 The Gerhild Scholz Williams Award was established in honor of Professor Williams for her contributions to the field of German Studies.
 The award is an annual competitive grant of up to $2,000 for students planning to conduct summer research in a German-speaking country on a project related to German culture.